DataDog/dd-asm-samples/README.md

 After a few minutes the benchmark will have finished and the scorecards will be available at http://localhost:8181/scorecard/.

-You will have all the vulnerabilities at Datadog (application `dd-asm-samples-benchmark`)
+You will have all the vulnerabilities at Datadog (by default application `dd-asm-samples-benchmark`)

 ![Benchmark vulnerabilities](https://github.com/DataDog/dd-asm-samples/blob/main/images/benchmark-vulenrabilities-1.png?raw=true)